SlexAullivan/personalWebsite/content/_index.md

 # **About Me**
 ---
 Hi, my name is Alex, currently I am a student at CSUCI in Camarillo California.
 This Website is something I've wanted to get up and running for a while now.
+More Will be coming to this about me soon!